Ripuarian Franks: Kingdom of Cologne

 The Frankish kingdom of Cologne lost its independence almost as soon as it entered the historical record, being subsumed in the Frankish core province of Austrasia.
-Apart from Roman military lists and mention by Jordanes in Getica of some unknown Ripuarii who fought as auxiliaries of Flavius Aetius in the Battle of Chalons in 451, the first mention of the Cologne kingdom comes from Gregory of Tours, in Historia Francorum.
+Apart from Roman military lists and a mention by Jordanes in his Getica of some unknown Ripuarii who fought as auxiliaries of Flavius Aetius in the Battle of Chalons in 451, the first mention of the Cologne kingdom comes from Gregory of Tours, in Historia Francorum.
 He says that the Salian Frank Clovis, first king of all the Franks and first king to convert to Christianity, subjected the previously Franks from the Cologne region.

 Without naming the people as Ripuarian, but referring to Cologne and its vicinity, Gregory of Tours explains how they voluntarily gave up their sovereignty to Clovis.
 The region of Cologne was under the rule of Sigobert the Lame, an old campaigner who had fought side by side with Clovis in the wars against the Alamanni.
 He was called "the lame" because of a wound he had received at the Battle of Tolbiac, 496, the same year as Clovis' conversion to Catholicism.
 Clovis believed he had won by calling on the name of Christ and now had a mandate from God to Christianize all Neustria.
 This was a long process not free from resistance.

 In 509 he sent a messenger to Chloderic to state that if his father, Sigobert, were to die, he, Clovis, would ally himself to Chloderic.
 Whatever Clovis may have meant, as Sigobert was sleeping at noon in his tent in the forest across the Rhine from Cologne after a walk, Chloderic's hired assassins killed him.
 Chloderic sent to Clovis offering some of Sigobert's treasury as enticement.
 Clovis sent messengers refusing the treasure but asked to see it.
 Complying with their request to sink his arms into it so that they could see how deep it was, Chloderic was dispatched by the blow of an axe, unable to defend himself.

 Arriving in person Clovis assembled the citizens of Cologne, denied the murders, saying "It is not for me to shed the blood of one of my fellow kings, for that is a crime …" He advised them to place themselves under his protection, after which he was shouted into office by a voice vote and raised up on their shields in a ceremony of installation.
 Thus the independent kingdom of the Cologne Franks was voted out of existence by the people at a single assembly in 509.